haskellcamargo/skype-unofficial-client/README.md

 ##### Developer Note

-The name "Skype", icon and logo are exclusively reserved properties of Microsoft.
+The Skype name, associated trade marks and logos and the "S" logo are trade marks of Skype or related entities.